-A place where toddlers can discover the fascinating world of fun and friends, the pre-school at The J M International School lays the foundation for a lifetime of self learning and related skills.
-A wide range of activities like drawing, colouring, cutting tearing, pasting, plasticine and clay work, creative worksheets, poetry, public speaking, circle-time, discovery hour, vocal music, orchestra, dance, storytelling, dramatics, puppetry, sand-play, water-play, Montessori-activities, indoor and outdoor games, karate, skating, excursions, events, celebrations, film-time, audio-visual study modules and working with computers are introduced to children to facilitate learning through the play-way method.
+A place where toddlers can discover the fascinating world of fun and friends, the pre-school at the J M International School lays the foundation for a lifetime of self-learning and related skills.
+A wide range of activities like drawing, coloring, cutting tearing, pasting, plasticine and clay work, creative worksheets, poetry, public speaking, circle-time, discovery hour, vocal music, orchestra, dance, storytelling, dramatics, puppetry, sand-play, water-play, Montessori-activities, indoor and outdoor games, karate, skating, excursions, events, celebrations, film-time, audio-visual study modules and working with computers are introduced to children to facilitate learning through the play-way method.

 The focus in ANKUR & PALLAV is on learning through experience.
 Applicable to both, academic skills as well as co-curricular activities during Pre-school and Pre-primary school years, learning through experience are achieved through exposure to many activities.
-Development of the child’s scientific temper, evolution of a questioning, inquisitive mind, self expression and communication, Language development, Pre-Math and Number skills, self-awareness, environmental awareness, self confidence along with spatial, motor, social and emotional skills will be honed and transacted through the curriculum.
+Development of the child’s scientific temper, the evolution of a questioning, inquisitive mind, self-expression and communication, Language development, Pre-Math and Number skills, self-awareness, environmental awareness, self-confidence along with spatial, motor, social and emotional skills will be honed and transacted through the curriculum.
 The skill assessment is on the basis of day-to-day observation.

 GRADE ANKUR (NURSERY)